StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 6. On and OFF Automatic Product Search Feature
 7. Grouped Products Are Included in the Stock Central Interface
 8. Variable Products within the Stock Central Interface
-9. One Click SKU Edit Directly in Stock Cental
+9. One Click SKU Edit Directly in Stock Central
-10. One Click Regular Price Edit Directly in Stock Cental
+10. One Click Regular Price Edit Directly in Stock Central
-11. One Click Sale Price Edit Directly in Stock Cental
+11. One Click Sale Price Edit Directly in Stock Central
-12. One Click Purchase Price Edit Directly in Stock Cental
+12. One Click Purchase Price Edit Directly in Stock Central
-13. One Click Stock Quantity Edit Directly in Stock Cental
+13. One Click Stock Quantity Edit Directly in Stock Central
-14. General Settigns for the Stock Central Interface
+14. General Settings for the Stock Central Interface
-15. Advanced Settigns for the Stock Central Interface
+15. Advanced Settings for the Stock Central Interface
 16. Brand New Add-Ons Screen For Further Shop Control
 17. Dashboard Statistics

 == Changelog ==

-= 1.2.8 - 2017-09-15 =
+= 1.2.8 - 2017-09-19 =

 Features:

 * Ability to sort list table columns by "Regular Price", "Sale Price", "Purchase Price" and "Current Stock".
+* New dropdown for extra filters added to "Stock Central".

+Fixes:

+* Fixed issue when updating the regular price from "Stock Central".

 = 1.2.7.2 - 2017-09-14 =